 - Other features that must be incorporated are pressure gauges and safety pressure valves, which are required during sterilization and operation.
 The safety valves prevent excess pressurization, thus reducing potential safety risks.
 They are usually in the form of a metal foil disc held in a holder set into the wall of the fermentor.
 These discs burst at a specified pressure and present a much lower contamination risk than spring-loaded valves.

-- For transfer of media pumps are used.
-However pumps should be avoided if aseptic operation is required, as they can be a major source of contamination.
+- For the transfer of media, pumps are used.
+However, pumps should be avoided if the aseptic operation is required, as they can be a major source of contamination.
 Centrifugal pumps may be used, but their seals are potential routes for contamination.
-These pumps generate high shear forces and are not suitable for pumping suspensions of shear sensitive cells.
+These pumps generate high shear forces and are not suitable for pumping suspensions of shear-sensitive cells.

 - Alternate methods of liquid transfer are gravity feeding or vessel pressurization.

 - In fermentations operating at high temperatures or containing volatile compounds, a sterilizable condenser may be required to prevent evaporation loss.
 For safety reasons, it is particularly important to contain any aerosols generated within the fermentor by filter Sterilizing the exhaust gases.

 - Also, fermentors are often operated under positive pressure to prevent the entry of contaminants.

 In fermentation with strict aseptic requirements, it is important to select materials that can withstand repeated sterilization cycles.
 On a small scale, it is possible to use glass and/or stainless steel.
 Glass is useful because it gives smooth surfaces, is non-toxic, corrosion-proof and it is usually easy to examine the interior of the vessel.
 The glass should be 100% borosilicate, e.g. Pyrex® and Kimax®.